Back to blog posts list.

 “The symptoms of COVID-19, the flu, and colds can be similar.
 MDLIVE doctors can help you determine what is causing your symptoms and what your next course of action should be.
 It also helps your recovery and can prevent you from spreading illness to those around you.
 Check your symptoms with this MDLIVE guide.

-variants and vaccines.
+Variants and vaccines.

 As viruses spread over time, they commonly mutate into different forms called variants.
 Variants can be more or less contagious and dangerous than the original virus.3